rpliszka1987/deep-thoughts/README.md

 - Install both libraries `npm i apollo-server-express graphql`
 - **nodemon (Node monitor)** npm package that refresh the browser automatically on file changes.
 Helps avoid starting and killing the server.
 - **Apollo Studio Explorer** - is a built in tool that automatically set up with the Apollo server and lets us our GraphQL quesries and mutations.
+- **JSON Web Token (JWT)** - used for authentitcation.
+It encodes the information about user into a token.

 ## GraphQL